7 Horrific Hong Kong 80s Exploitation Movies You Might Want to Avoid

 The cinematic release and the director’s cut of Dangerous Encounters of the First Kind vary dramatically in story.
 For the former, a highly controversial bombing segment was completely replaced.

 4. Centipede Horror (蜈蚣咒, Wu Gong Chow)

-Creepy crawlies have long been a staple in horror movies.
+Creepy crawlies have long been a staple in Hong Kong horror movies.
 In this 1982 flick, the film debut of Hong Kong 80s TV heartthrob Michael Miu, centipedes take center stage as the instrument of murder for a black magician.
 Victims are infested with the many-legged beasties before dying from poisoning, or used as scapegoats for other killings.

-By today’s special effects standards, the effects in Centipede Horror would likely come across as gimmicky.
-The arthropods are too unnaturally large and plastic-like.
+By today’s special effects standards, the beasties in Centipede Horror would likely come across as gimmicky.
+The Arthropods are too unnaturally large and plastic-like.
 That said, anyone with an aversion or phobia towards creepy crawlies should still steer clear of this nasty supernatural thriller.
 Of note, Centipede Horror is one of several 80s Hong Kong exploitation movies thriving on a brief fascination with Southeast Asian black magic.
 The movie goes to the extent of hiring a veteran Malaysian Malay actor to play the role of a bomoh (Malay witch-doctor).

 5. Devil Fetus (魔胎, Mo Toi)

 Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in horror filmmaking.
 In the 80s, empowered by rising regional demand and better technology, a slew of such movies was produced in Hong Kong, the end products ranging from the ludicrous to the ghastly.